-As no clear evidence of "characteristic" model behavior is present, we use a simple doubletruncated Gutenberg-Richter distribution to model earthquake occurrences on faults, in agreement with the occurrence model adopted for the distributed seismicity counterpart.
-Occurrence rates (a-values) of each fault are derived directly from slip rate estimates, by balancing the scalar seismic moment accumulation rate and the scalar moment release rate from the integral of the incremental MFD through a direct fitting procedure (Poggi et al. 2020).
-In this process we assume a default shear modulus of 30 GPa and an aseismic coefficient of 0.1 to account for accumulated seismic moment released aseismically by creep and plastic deformation.
-The b-value and maximum generated magnitude are imposed a priori as derived from seismicity analysis of the source zone enveloping the fault.
+As no clear evidence of characteristic behavior is present, we use a simple double-truncated Gutenberg-Richter distribution to model earthquake occurrences of faults, in agreement with the occurrence model adopted for the distributed seismicity counterpart.
+Occurrence rates (a-values) of each fault are derived directly from slip rate estimates, by balancing the scalar seismic moment accumulation rate and the scalar moment release rate from the integral of the incremental MFD through a direct fitting procedure (Poggi et al. 2020), while assuming a default shear modulus of 30 GPa and an aseismic coefficient of 0.1 to account for accumulated seismic moment released aseismically by creep and plastic deformation.
+The b-value and maximum generated magnitude is imposed a priori as derived from seismicity analysis of the source zone enveloping the fault.
 However, if the fault has limited extension, the maximum magnitude is scaled accordingly by applying the Leonard (2014) scaling relation to avoid unrealistic large magnitudes.
 For the full list of modeling parameters and assumed values see Table 14.